pjaiit365/handyman_app/README.md

 ### ABSTRACT

-Are you tired of the stressful and cumbersome graduation process?
-Look no further than G-to-G: Graduands to Graduates!
-This innovative project automates the graduation process for students, making it more efficient and less stressful.
-With features such as a personalized scheduler, online payment and booking options, and a customizable profile, G-to-G streamlines the graduation experience for both students and staff.
-Say goodbye to wasted university resources, missed deadlines, and difficulty finding photographers - G-to-G has got you covered.
+Are you tired of struggling to find reliable and professional handyman services?
+Are you a handyman looking to expand your business and reach a wider audience?
+HomeCareX is the solution you've been waiting for!
+HomeCareX is a cross-platform mobile application developed using Flutter Framework with Dart as its programming language that provides customers with a user-friendly platform to search for and book a variety of handyman services.
+With features such as a search bar, booking system, payment gateway, and rating and review system, HomeCareX makes finding and booking handyman services easier and more efficient than ever before.
+For handyman service providers, HomeCareX offers an easy-to-use registration process, the ability to search for jobs based on skills and location, a simple and efficient job application process, and a review and rating system to improve reputation.
+Don't wait any longer to simplify your life and grow your business with HomeCareX!

 ### TITLE OF PROJECT